zhound420/bytebot-hawkeye/README.md

 - "Download all PDFs from this website and organize them by date"
 - "Monitor this webpage and alert me when the price drops below $50"

+## 🤖 Supported AI Models

+Bytebot supports multiple AI providers to power your desktop agent:

+- **Anthropic Claude**: Claude 3.5 Sonnet (default) - Best for complex reasoning and visual tasks
+- **OpenAI**: GPT-4, GPT-4o - Excellent for general automation tasks
+- **Google Gemini**: Gemini 1.5 Pro, Flash - Fast and efficient for routine tasks

+Choose the model that best fits your needs and budget.
+Simply set the appropriate API key in your environment configuration.

 ## 🏗️ Architecture Overview

 Bytebot consists of four main components working together: